CryptoSoc/cryptosoc.github.io/_tutorials/neural-nets-2.md

 ## Neural Networks

 When we have a neural network, we usually have not just a single input $x$.
 Furthermore, our parameters $a$ and $b$ can be also much larger than a single parameter.
-In fact, they are usually matrices that are multiplied with the input to get the output.
+In fact, they are usually matrices that are multiplied with a vector input to get the output.

 Lets change notation a bit: instead of a function $y = ax+b$, we will now have a function $y = Wx + b$.
 Matrices are commonly represented by capital letters and thus our parameter $W$ is now a matrix.
 This matrix is called a weight matrix.
 Similarly, $x$ and $b$ are now vectors so that they can be multiplied and added to the weight matrix respectively.
+The vector $b$ is called the bias as it moves the linearity up and down on the y axis.
 The shape of the vector $y$ can be inferred by the shape of $W$ - we can have a prediction for a single label or for many labels.

 ```python
 W = np.random.randn(10,2)